Agraael/foundryvtt-token-factions/README.md

 **This is a personal fork of the [p4535992 version](https://github.com/p4535992/foundryvtt-token-factions) of the Token Factions module, created to add specific features I wanted for my games.**

-## NOTE: This module is under maintenance, I have no plans to update or add features.
-However, I will try to fix any bugs as possible.
-Any contribution is welcome.

 ## Installation